eyre-rs/eyre/README.md

 ## Comparison to thiserror

-Use Eyre if you don't care what error type your functions return, you just want it to be easy.
+Use `eyre` if you don't think you'll do anything with an error other than report it.
 This is common in application code.
-Use [thiserror] if you are a library that wants to design your own dedicated error type(s) so that on failures the caller gets exactly the information that you choose.
+Use `thiserror` if you think you need an error type that can be handled via match or reported.
+This is common in library crates where you don't know how your users will handle your errors.

 [thiserror]: https://github.com/dtolnay/thiserror